Traveling to Japan soon? This is our gay friendly itinerary to Japan to help you plan a fabulous vacation.

-- Sheraton Grand Hiroshima: Sheraton hotels are an offshoot of the very gay friendly Marriott brand, so the Sheraton Grand is a great luxury choice for accommodation in Hiroshima.
+- Sheraton Grand Hiroshima: Sheraton hotels are an offshoot of the very gay-friendly Marriott brand, so the Sheraton Grand is a great luxury choice for accommodation in Hiroshima.
 The five-star hotel is a one-minute walk from the Hiroshima station, has four different dining options and an indoor pool.
-Gay gym bunnies rest assured, there's also a super sexy fitness centre to check out!
+Gay gym bunnies rest assured, there's also a super sexy fitness center to check out!
 The gorgeous and spacious rooms also feature stunning views over the city.

 - Roku Hostel: The Roku Hostel is a family-owned and run hostel that really makes you feel like you’re having a sleepover with friends.
-The hostel has a couple of very cute and rustic hang out spots, like the bar or front verandah.
-It’s very affordable, you can sleep in dorm rooms or privates, which even have traditional Japanese style beds.
-They also welcome LGBTQ travellers, which is a huge plus in our books!
+The hostel has a couple of very cute and rustic hang-out spots, like the bar or front verandah.
+It’s very affordable, you can sleep in dorm rooms or privates, which even have traditional Japanese-style beds.
+They also welcome LGBTQ travelers, which is a huge plus in our books!
 Prices start from 2,900 yen ($26) per night.

 For more inspiration: